foc-fun/foc-docs/docs/getting-started/intro.md

 ## Why foc.fun?

-Building on Starknet can be complex, but foc.fun abstracts away the complexity while giving you full control over your applications.
+Building onchain apps can be complex, but foc.fun abstracts away the complexity while giving you full control over your applications.
 Whether you're building DeFi protocols, gaming applications, or NFT marketplaces, foc.fun provides the tools and infrastructure you need.

 ### Key Features